noosenergy/noos-deploy-orb/README.md

 [CI/CD Noos CircleCI Orb](https://circleci.com/developer/orbs/orb/noosenergy/noos-ci) - The official registry page of this orb for all versions, executors, commands, and jobs described.

-[CI/CD Noos Deploy SDK](https://pypi.org/project/noos-ci) - Software development kit for managing CI/CD pipelines, shipped with this orb.
+[CI/CD Noos Invoke SDK](https://pypi.org/project/noos-inv) - Software development kit for managing CI/CD pipelines, shipped with this orb.

 ### How to Contribute